RFEIST83/Group_3_Project/readme.md

 ![Screenshot 2023-11-20 175651](https://github.com/RFEIST83/Group_3_Project/assets/145405658/aef30c15-3b7d-467f-a222-50b7b33584ec)

-When looking at just the top 5 most frequently run circuits, we can see a slight decrease in accidents over time indicated by the -0.01 slope with a R-squared value of 0, meaning that time alone doesn't account for any of the changes observed in the number of accidents at these tracks over time.
+When looking at just the top 5 most frequently run circuits, with 653 total accidents over 348 races from 1950 - 2023, to explore the linear relationship between time and accidents we can see a slight decrease in accidents over time indicated by the -0.01 slope with a R-squared value of 0, meaning that time alone doesn't account for any of the changes observed in the number of accidents at these tracks over time.

 ![Screenshot 2023-11-20 175743](https://github.com/RFEIST83/Group_3_Project/assets/145405658/c7b8e4d3-de21-4671-b9de-82297e19bc00)